pendusky/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 Move that file
 Delete the file betty.
+Delete the directory my_first_directory that is in the /tmp directory.